 I must admit, we didn’t fully understand the term ‘terminal illness’ until we saw the stupidities and disarray of the soul-numbing Yangon airport.
-Nobody speaks any English and there are no flight boards; only a little brown man just slightly taller than the seats, scurrying about like an agitated mongoose while waving a numbered wood stick.
+Nobody speaks any English and there are no flight boards; only a little brown man just slightly taller than the seats, scurrying about like an agitated mongoose and waving a numbered wood stick.
 We keep an eye on mini-man and his varying little sticks so as not to miss our plane!

-We are pumped to arrive in Bagan, where it feels as if somehow we’ve wandered into the wrong century!
+We are psyched to arrive in Bagan, where it feels as if somehow we’ve wandered into the wrong century!
 Villagers go about their daily lives seemingly oblivious to the fact they live in one of the most bewildering religious sites on the planet.
 Though no one structure can compare to the magnificence of Cambodia’s Angkor Wat, the appeal of Bagan is the quantity; with over 2700 temples and pagodas scattered across the plains within a 42 sq km area!
 The mind-boggling old temples amazingly still hold together courtesy of an ancient concoction made from clay, honey, lime, cotton, molasses, and glue made from buffalo skins.

 For today’s countryside jaunt we’re using an interesting type of transport; a pimped-out horse cart numbered 54.
-I have a little giggle, thinking back to an early sixties sitcom called ‘Car 54, Where Are You?’ with two goofy NY cops named Toody and Muldoon.
-Clip-clopping along, our main man Min, and his gentle mannered horse named Susu are in perfect tune together in the cart, just like an old married couple.
+I have a little giggle, thinking back to an early sixties sitcom called ‘Car 54, Where Are You?’, with two goofy NY cops named Toody and Muldoon.
+Clip-clopping along, our main man Min and his gentle mannered horse named Susu are in perfect tune together in the cart, just like an old married couple.

 The lake covers roughly 45 square miles in a beautiful and remote area of the Shan State, with rugged mountains tumbling down towards the lakeshore.
 Perching on stilts over the lake are boat dependent villages and monasteries rising up amid bountiful floating gardens.

 The lake immediately gifts us with a stunning visual feast.
 Intha fishermen, having already started their day, appear to be doing awkward calisthenics while precariously standing on the ends of low riding dugout canoes.
-To move about they stand on one leg and with the sinewy limb of the other leg tightly around the paddle, push forward, bringing their torsos nearly horizontal before kicking their leg backwards.
+To move about they stand on one leg, and with the sinewy limb of the other leg tightly around the paddle, push forward, bringing their torsos nearly horizontal before kicking their leg backwards.
 This skillful balancing act leaves their weathered hands free to work their conical bamboo fish nets.

 The spectacular visuals have our camera running amok and amassing beautiful captures.
 One of the fishing boats has a little boy in it, so I fumble around to see what small gifts I have left, and come up with a pair of mauve sunglasses.
 His eyes are agleam as he puts them on, and with splayed little fingers, he flashes the John Lennon peace sign while blowing us kisses; obviously thrilled with his flashy new purple present.

-At a lotus weaving factory on the lake we learn the Burmese people regard the lotus as the most sacred of all flowers.
+At a lotus weaving factory on the lake we learn that Burmese people regard the lotus as the most sacred of all flowers.
 They use its stem to make curry, and have discovered a knack for weaving the sturdy root fibers into a cloth used in the creation of scarves; and at one time, the flowing robes of the monks.

 People’s average income here is only about a dollar per day, with many eking out an existence by farming floating gardens.
-These are made from fertile muck scooped from the lake bottom and floated on beds of matted grass; which are then anchored by bamboo poles hammered through the garden down into the bottom of the lake to keep them from floating away.
+Made from fertile muck scooped from the lake bottom and floated on beds of matted grass; the gardens are then anchored by bamboo poles hammered through down them into the bottom of the lake to keep them from floating away.